teamcons/PS-Whimsiness/README.md

 ### Features:
 - Can toggle between preventing sleep or not
-- No nonsense, its just three buttons
+- No nonsense, its just like three buttons
         </p></td>
   </table>